SoftInstigate/restheart/README.md

 Optionally, you can run the integration test suite.
 Make sure __mongod is running__ on localhost on default port 27017 without authentication enabled—i.e. no `--auth` option is specified.

     $ mvn verify -DskipITs=false

+Alternatiuvely, if you have Docker running, you can execute the following script:

+    $ ./bin/integration-tests.sh

+It will first start an empty docker container running mongodb and execute the integration tests with Maven.
+It will clean-up the container at the end.

 Maven Dependencies
 --